 The Bible Challenge

-Join us on a challenging venture to read the entire Bible in a year!
-Set aside 15-30 minutes each day to delve into the living, life-transforming Word of God.
+Join us on a challenging venture to engage the Bible every day for a year!
+Set aside 15-30 minutes each day and experience how the Word of God can inspire, transform, and strengthen you to know God in daily life.
 Daily readings include selections from the Old Testament, the New Testament, and a Psalm.

 In the Episcopal Church, we primarily read the New Revised Standard Version of the Bible.
 This translation is used by a large number of denominations and is strongly supported by respected Bible scholars.